Learn how code signing and key rotation work in EAS Update.

 eas update --private-key-path keys/private-key.pem

 eas update, the EAS CLI automatically detects that code signing is configured for your app.
 It then verifies the integrity of the update and creates a digital signature using your private key.
 This process is performed locally so that your private key never leaves your machine.
 The generated signature is automatically sent to EAS to store alongside the update.

 Download the update on the client (this step is done automatically by the library).
 The build from step (2) that is configured for code signing checks if there is a new update available.
 The server responds with the update published in step (3) and its generated signature.
 After being downloaded but before being applied, the update is verified against the embedded certificate and included signature.
 The update is applied if the certificate and signature are valid, and rejected otherwise.

 Key rotation is the process by which the key pair used for signing updates is changed.
 This is most commonly done in a few cases:

-certificate-validity-duration-years to 10 years (though it can be configured to any value).
+certificate-validity-duration-yearsto 10 years (though it can be configured to any value).
 This means that after 10 years, updates signed with the private key corresponding to the certificate will no longer be applied after being downloaded by the app.
 Updates downloaded prior to the expiration of their signing certificate will continue to function normally.
 Rotating keys well before the certificate expires helps to preempt any potential key expiration issues and helps to guarantee all users are using the new certificate before the old certificate expires.